miseEnPlace-i/lapr2/docs/SprintB/US13/US13_SpecifyNewVaccine.md

 # 4. Tests

-**Test 1:** Check that it is not possible to create an instance of the Task class with null values.
+**Test 1:** Check that it is not possible to create an instance of the Vaccine class with null values.

 	@Test(expected = IllegalArgumentException.class)
 		public void ensureNullIsNotAllowed() {
-		Task instance = new Task(null, null, null, null, null, null, null);
+		Vaccine instance = new Vaccine(null, null, null, null, null);
 	}

-**Test 2:** Check that it is not possible to create an instance of the Task class with a reference containing less than five chars - AC2.
+**Test 2:** Check that it is not possible to create an instance of the Vaccine class with empty values.

 	@Test(expected = IllegalArgumentException.class)
-		public void ensureReferenceMeetsAC2() {
+		public void ensureNullIsNotAllowed() {
-		Category cat = new Category(10, "Category 10");

-		Task instance = new Task("Ab1", "Task Description", "Informal Data", "Technical Data", 3, 3780, cat);
+		Vaccine instance = new Vaccine("", "", "", "", "");
 	}